Sayan9661/socials_backend/README.md

 ## Testing

-You can test the application using the provided Postman collection.
-Import the collection into Postman and send the requests to your server.
+You can test the application using the Postman collections in the test_postman folder.
+Import the collections into Postman and send the requests to your server.
+There is a collection to test each service.